-The aggregate intrinsic value in the table above represents the total intrinsic value that would have been received by the optionholders had all optionholders exercised their options on the last date of the period.
+The aggregate intrinsic value in the table above represents the total intrinsic value that would have been received by the optionholders had all optionholders exercised their options on the last day of the period.
 Service-based options vest over four years with 25% vesting one year after grant and the remainder vesting ratably on a quarterly basis thereafter.
 The Company issues new shares when service-based options are exercised.
 All service-based options outstanding under the Company's option plans have exercise prices equal to the fair value of the Company's stock on the grant date.
 All awards expire after 10 years.

-No service-based options were granted during the years ended December 31, 2022, 2021, and 2020.
-The aggregate intrinsic value of the options exercised, which represents the difference between the fair market value of the Company's common stock on the date of exercise and the exercise price of each option, was \$11.2 million, \$54.7 million, and \$13.9 million for the years ended December 31, 2022, 2021, and 2020, respectively.
-The total fair value of service-based options vested during the years ended December 31, 2022, 2021, and 2020 was \$0.7 million, \$2.6 million, and \$2.6 million, respectively.
-There was \$0.3 million of unrecognized compensation expense related to service-based options that is expected to be recognized over a weighted-average period of 0.9 years as of December 31, 2022.
+No service-based options were granted during the years ended December 31, 2023, 2022, and 2021.
+The aggregate intrinsic value of the options exercised, which represents the difference between the fair market value of the Company's common stock on the date of exercise and the exercise price of each option, was \$2.2 million, \$11.2 million, and \$54.7 million for the years ended December 31, 2023, 2022, and 2021, respectively.
+The total fair value of service-based options vested during the years ended December 31, 2023, 2022, and 2021 was \$0.4 million, \$0.7 million, and \$2.6 million, respectively.
+There is no remaining unrecognized compensation expense related to service-based options as of December 31, 2023.